tizcoppoli/ms3-online-cookbook/README.md

   Everything should be easy to understand.
 There is a simple navigation bar.
 The user should be able to register, sign in, see a recipe, add a like and/or a comment, edit the profile and add new recipes.

 #### 3. Structure

-  There is a title screen with a callout image to play the game.
-There is no need for a navbar since the only purpose is to play the game.
-After the title screen, there are instructions to teach the user how to play.
-Then the game starts with level 1 and moves further to level six.
-If the user makes a mistake or win each level, the ending screen appears.
-In the ending screen, there is the reward, the score, and the mail form to share the result.
+  There is a home page which feature a great number or recipes, divided by categories, a callout to register, a subribe reminder and a link to purchase the recipe book.
+There is the page "Recipes" with all recipes and each recipe has an individual page with its details, picture, ingredients, preparation steps, and comments.
+The other main page is the user page, where it is possible to edit the user details, upload a new recipe and manage the other recipes.

 #### 4. Skeleton
-  The game wrapper is the main div containing the title screen and the game screen.
-The game screen is composed of a progress box, an information box, a game box, and a button box.
-All the elements are generated in these boxes at runtime.
-Check the wireframe for more details.
+  There is a base template that is used for the navbar and the footer.
+Other templates are loaded into the main section of the base template for the home, recipe, user, login, register, edit pages.
+Each page have a different layout with common recurring elements.
+Check the wireframes for more details.

 #### 5. Surface
-  The game is in flat design to look modern, easy, and fresh.
-The theme is travel, so the title screen feature a camera and each element to memorize in the game are pictures of world landmarks.
-Check the design for more details.
+  The website has a simple design with a few elemnts.
+The predominant color is orange and the font is handwritten.
+Check the design section for more details.

 ### Design